Ordem dos Contabilistas e Auditores de Moçambique

 SMO 1: Quality Assurance

 The OCAM is responsible for conducting quality assurance (QA) reviews in Mozambique and in 2014, passed regulations that adopted quality control standards (ISQC 1), established QA review procedures incorporating the SMO 1 requirements, and a Quality Assurance Committee (QAC).

-Recognizing its present lack of internal capacity, in 2017, OCAM signed a Memorandum of Understanding (MoU) with the Public Accountants and Auditors Board–Zimbabwe (PAAB) to support the implementation of a QA review system.
+Recognizing a lack of internal capacity, in 2017, OCAM signed a Memorandum of Understanding (MoU) with the Public Accountants and Auditors Board—Zimbabwe (PAAB) to support the implementation of a QA review system.
 The MoU commenced in August 2017.
 Since then, QA questionnaire and user guide have been prepared and approved and the PAAB has conducted trainings for firms that will be subject to QA reviews.
 The PAAB began conducting QA reviews in July 2018 with OCAM’s QA review team participating in the reviews to build its capacity.
 Two pilot QA reviews have been completed and OCAM’s objective is to visit 10 firms in 2019.
 It has already begun to collect annual returns from members that audit public interest entities to create a database that will be utilized to determine risk and future QA review cycles.
 OCAM reports that its QA review team is being led by a consultant with extensive QA review experience in South Africa, Botswana, Zimbabwe, and Namibia.